ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/01_pre-processing.md

 Second-strand cDNA synthesis can follow different strategies depending on the library preparation protocol.
 In the classic Gubler–Hoffman method, both **RNase H** and **DNA Polymerase I** are used together: RNase H partially degrades the RNA strand in the RNA:DNA hybrid, leaving short RNA fragments that act as primers, and DNA Polymerase I then extends these fragments while using its 5'→3' exonuclease activity to remove RNA ahead of synthesis (a process known as nick translation).
 However, many modern protocols bypass RNase H entirely by using strand-displacing DNA polymerases and alternative priming strategies, allowing second-strand synthesis without relying on RNA fragments.
 Crucially, dUTP is incorporated in place of dTTP during this second-strand synthesis, which will later be used to selectively degrade it and preserve strand information.

 This cDNA is subjected to all the classic NGS pre-processing steps (end-repair, A-tailing, ligation, and size selection) before PCR amplification.
 Importantly, in RNA-seq, the **strandness** of the DNA molecules wants to be conserved, and that's why the presence of dUTP is important: the mix for this PCR contains the UDG enzyme, which degrades the chain that includes Uracil.
-Now the polymerase will only copy the information from the first chain produced during cDNA generation, e.g., the one that harbors the original information from the RNA.
+Now the polymerase will only copy the information from the first chain produced during cDNA generation, i.e. the one that harbors the original information from the RNA.
 This specific dUTP workflow is technically referred to as **reverse stranded** or **ISR** (Inward-Strand-Reverse).
 This is because the first sequencing read (R1) is mapped to the antisense (template) strand of the genome.

 <div align="center">
   <img src="../Figures/strandness.png" width="700">